PO Box 9021, Wilmington, DE 19809, USA

 This species and the following, called the Eastern Masked Shrew, Sorex personnatus, by Rhoads in 1903.

-4. Southeastern Shrew ______ NC (was conspecific with Sorex cinereus, the former Masked Shrew
+4. Southeastern Shrew ______ MD NC VA (was conspecific with Sorex cinereus, the former Masked Shrew

 Sorex longirostris